-Culls and already harvested donations made a huge impact in the amount of produce WWCH received this year.
-The VISTA volunteer would first contact growers to see how much extra produce was available and arranged a pick-up or drop-off.
+Culls and harvested donations made a huge impact in the amount of produce WWCH received this year.
+The Harvest VISTA would first contact growers to see how much extra produce was available and arranged a pick-up or drop-off.
 WWCH has access to BMAC vehicles, so if the grower had several bins, a large truck would be sent on a pick-up.

 Ideally a donor can drop off a bin of produce at the warehouse and come back at a later date to pick up the empty bin.
 In this situation, the warehouse receives thousands of pounds of fresh produce for little to no effort on the part of the warehouse employees.
 Make sure to express your gratitude if a donor is willing to drop off produce in this manner!